v-Vahe/FItnessTracker_Case_Study/README.md

 5. [FAQs](#faqs)
 ### General Info
 ***
-this case study is based on an analysis using data from FitBit users, which is a personal health tracker.
+this case study is based on an analysis for BellaBeat digital marketing strategy using data from FitBit users, which are both personal health trackers.
 The objective is to gain insights from FitBit secondary data, to drive business decisions for another health tracker company called BellaBeat.
 This data analysis can help guide BellaBeat's marketing strategies, particularly for two of their products Leaf (tracker bracelet) and Time (wellness watch).
 Some instructions were provided by Google Data Analytics, which is a course on Cursera, developed by Google.

 **Deliverables**